futureofcoding/futureofcoding.org/papers/comprehensible-frp/index.md

 This question is incredibly difficult to answer in languages with mutable state, where variables can be modified anywhere they are in scope.
 In functional programming without mutable state, all terms explicitly list what they depend upon.
 This explicitness makes it easy to mechanistically determine which parts of the code are dependent and independent of each other, and guide us towards what we do and do not need to read for our present purposes.

 However, it is still possible to obfuscate the relationships between pieces of state in functional programming.
 One can simulate global mutable state by passing around an arbitrarily large compound state value as an extra parameter to each function.
-This is considered an anti-pattern because "ease of reasoning is lost (we still know that each function is dependent only upon its arguments, but one of them has become so large and contains irrelevant values that the benefit of this knowledge as an aid to understanding is almost nothing)." [[Out of the Tarpit](https://github.com/papers-we-love/papers-we-love/blob/master/design/out-of-the-tar-pit.pdf)]
+This is considered an anti-pattern because "ease of reasoning is lost (we still know that each function is dependent only upon its arguments, but one of them has become so large and contains irrelevant values that the benefit of this knowledge as an aid to understanding is almost nothing)." \cite{moseley2006out}

 Yet in Functional Reactive Programming (FRP), a variation on this anti-pattern has become the dominant architecture.
 Originally conceived for the Elm programming language, The Elm Architecture has since inspired ReactJS's Redux, VueJS's Vuex, CycleJS's Onionify, among many other front-end state management libraries.